Ethiopia edges towards default as bondholder talks falter | Law-Order

 The combined cost of the COVID pandemic and the recently-ended civil war in its northern Tigray region has left Ethiopia, long seen as one of Africa's most promising economies, struggling to pay its debts.
 Ethiopia's finance ministry said that "acute external liquidity pressures" meant it had told bondholders that it would not be in a position to pay a $33 million bond interest payment due on Dec.
 11, an event which would trigger a default.

 "Unfortunately, in the short time available between commencement of discussions and the upcoming interest payment date, an agreement... could not be reached," the finance ministry added in a statement.
-Advisers for the bondholders did not immediately comment on the breakdown of discussions.
+A bondholder committee said it viewed the decision not to make the $33 million payment "as both unnecessary and unfortunate" given what it said was very short notice to engage in talks "as well as the presentation to the committee of the decision not to make the coupon payment as a fait accompli".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)